Colorado River

 Utah’s Allocation

-Utah’s use of its Colorado River water does not compromise the legal appropriations of other states.
-The basin states have a long history of solving complex problems by working together while respecting state water rights in accordance with the Law of the River.
+Utah’s use of its Colorado River water comports with the Law of the River and does not compromise the legal appropriations of other states.
+The Basin states have a long history of working together to address complex issues.
 That trend must continue for the benefit of the river and all who depend on it.

 Chronology of Policy

 Balancing river resources between states and other interests is an ever-evolving process, and this chronology of policy has expanded since the inception of the 1922 Colorado River Compact.
-View the Timeline

-Drought Contingency Plan (2019): The Upper and Lower Colorado River Basin states have developed contingency plans both independently and collaboratively.
+Drought Contingency Plan (2019): The Upper and Lower Colorado River Basin states have drought developed contingency plans both independently and collaboratively.
 The product of these discussions is five documents that comprise the Drought Contingency Plan (DCP) for the Colorado River.
 They are:

 1. Companion Agreement